 Legends: 25,793 BBY -- 139 ABY

 Ask one hundred Star Wars fans where to start reading and you will get one hundred different answers.
-However, we at Youtini have put a great deal of thought into this because we consider it an incredibly important decision.
-Our full length article, Which Star Wars Book Should I Read First?, breaks down this question, but here’s the gist.
+However, our team at Youtini have put a great deal of thought into this because we consider it an incredibly important decision.

 Thus, there are several qualities that we believe your FIRST Star Wars book should have: